 Vaginal infections, such as bacterial vaginosis, yeast infections, and Trichomonas vaginitis are uncommon after menopause but may occur in women with risk factors for these infections.
 Risk factors for yeast infections include diabetes and incontinence.
 Risk factors for bacterial vaginosis and Trichomonas vaginitis include new or several sex partners.

 If older women are sexually active, condoms should be used to reduce the risk of sexually transmitted diseases.
 However, because condoms can irritate the vaginal tissues, particularly in older women, using lubricants is essential.
 Only water-based lubricants should be used with latex condoms.
 Oil-based lubricants (such as petroleum jelly) can weaken latex and cause the condom to break.

-Because the risk that vaginal bleeding is due to cancer increases after menopause, older women should see a doctor promptly if they have a discharge, particularly if the discharge contains blood or is brown or pink (possibly indicating a small amount of blood).
-A blood-tinged, pink, or brown discharge after menopause can be a warning sign of a precancerous disorder (such as thickening of the lining of the uterus) or cancer and should not be ignored.
+Older women should see a doctor promptly if they have a discharge, particularly if the discharge contains blood or is brown or pink (possibly indicating a small amount of blood).
+A discharge that occurs after menopause can be a warning sign of a precancerous disorder (such as thickening of the lining of the uterus) or cancer and should not be ignored.

 Antihistamines can relieve itching.
 Most (including diphenhydramine, hydroxyzine, and cyproheptadine) cause drowsiness, which increases the risk of falls in older people.
 Thus, if older women need to take an antihistamine during the day, they should take one that is less likely to cause drowsiness, such as loratadine, cetirizine, or fexofenadine.